-The study included 88,803 female nurses aged between 24 and 43, all from the US.
+The study included 88,803 female nurses aged between twenty-four and forty-three, all from the US.
 These women had all participated in a wider study previously and had completed a questionnaire about usual dietary intake in the past year, in 1991.

 The main findings of the study were that:

-- A higher intake of total red meat was associated with an increased risk of overall breast cancer;
+- A higher intake of total red meat was associated with an increased risk of breast cancer;

-- Higher intakes of poultry, fish, eggs, legumes and nuts were not; associated with overall risk of breast cancer;
+- Higher intakes of poultry, fish, eggs, legumes and nuts were not associated with overall risk of breast cancer;

 - A higher intake of poultry was associated with a lower risk of breast cancer among postmenopausal women.

-The study found that when estimating the effects of exchanging different protein sources substituting one serving of nuts, peas and lentils a day in place of one serving of red meat a day led to a 15% lower risk of breast cancer among all women.
+The study found that when estimating the effects of different protein sources, substituting one serving of red meat with one serving of nuts, peas or lentils a day, led to a fifteen per cent lower risk of breast cancer among all women.